 The story of Spirits of the Red Sand is based on true events and authentic elements of Aboriginal culture.
 Many of our characters have been inspired by real people living in 1800’s Australia.
 All of our Aboriginal actors are direct descendants of Australian Aboriginal mobs – their families experienced many of the events they bring to life in the show.

 The youngest brother of three, Jarrah is a restless-spirited man.
 Never afraid to voice his opinion, he is always ready to stand and defend family and tribal members.
 A skilled hunter and renowned warrior, Jarrah's reputation throughout his region is of a much-feared fighter.
 He's always lived in the shadows of his two older brothers, which has helped to cultivate his rebellious personality.
-The mother of his only child, a white woman, was said to have died at the birth of his daughter Kiara and strangely, he has never remarried.

 The only child of Jarrah, and to everyone's surprise, a 'half-breed' child.
 This has always raised a lot of concern, suspicion and questions.
 Despite this, Kiara is a free-spirited soul who seems to dance through life.
 She brings a spirit of peace and joy to everyone, turning sad and bad situations into life-giving moments of joy and friendship.
 She loves learning, and is especially close to Hannah, an Irish missionary who teaches Kiara how to read the bible.
 She was an incredibly fast learner - through her new learned knowledge, she has begun questioning the laws of equality and justice.